somrajroy/AWS3TierArchitecturewithTFModules/README.md

 To build our three-tier architecture, we leveraged various AWS services.
 These included the use of [official AWS Terraform modules](https://www.hashicorp.com/blog/terraform-modules-on-aws) for VPC (Virtual Private Cloud), ALB, ASG, RDS , security groups, and more.
 There are quite a few benefits & advantages to refer and use official Terraform modules (or open source modules).
 The value (benefits/advantages) can be passed on to customers & project teams.
 Some of them are :<br/>
     - `Rapid Deployment and Scalability` : The well-documented modules abstracts away all the complexity of setting AWS resources - customers can experience a
       seamless and swift setup for their AWS architectures.
 The modules provide a standardized foundation, streamlining the deployment process and reducing the chances of errors or inconsistencies.<br/>
-    - `Modular approach & best practices for AWS Architecture` : By utilizing official AWS Terraform modules - the architecture benefits from tested and well-maintained code that follows AWS best practices.
-These modules also allow different teams to work independently on specific parts of the system without interfering with each other.
-We have the benefit of using battle-tested, production-hardened code without having to write it ourselves (we can modify it as required to build in-hosue modules very easily).<br/>
+    - `Modular approach & best practices for AWS Architecture` : By utilizing official AWS Terraform modules - the architecture benefits from tested and well- maintained code that follows AWS best practices.
+These modules also allow different teams to work independently on specific parts of the system without
+       interfering with each other.
+We have the benefit of using battle-tested, production-hardened code without having to write it ourselves (we can modify it as required to build in-house modules very easily).<br/>
     - `Scalability & Learnings for the teams` : Modules in [official Terraform registry](https://registry.terraform.io/) are great since developers and customers can now draw from the knowledge of the community that has already developed battle-tested modules.
 Moreover,  the “HashiCorp Verified Modules” means they are vetted and actively maintained and gives extra confidence.
 These modules can also be easily extended & opinionated to build in-house modules (instead of starting from scratch).Lastly, people from non-development background can also learn & work easily.
 They don’t need to know how a module works (or complex programming) to be able to use a module; they just have to know how to set inputs and outputs. <br/>
     - `Automation-first mindset`: By following a turn-key approach & leveraging pre-built official modules organizations can prioritze automating tasks wherever possible thereby increasing efficiency throughout.
-These modules are designed to be used out of the box, with minimal configuration needed to match specific use case.
-        (where-ever required customers can easily create in-house modules because the official modules provide a very convenient starting point).<br/>
+These modules are designed to be used out of the box, with minimal configuration needed to match specific use case. (where-ever required customers can easily create in-house modules because the official modules provide a very convenient starting point).<br/>
     - `Security-First approach/mindset`: By leveraging the official AWS Terraform modules, customers benefit from industry-standard security practices which AWS recommends. <br/>
     - `Simplicity & consitency`: The official Terraform modules provide a significant level of convenience, pre-configuration & and consistent patterns for infrastructure provisioning which helps accelerate the development and deployment process. <br/>
     - `Documentation and versioning` : these remote modules are very well documented and versioned.
 Anyone new can easily scale up & be productive at the earliest.<br/>
     -  `Cost optimization & benefits which can be passed to customers` : AWS Terraform modules are designed to leverage AWS services in an optimized manner.
-Official
-        Terraform AWS modules helps reduce efforts and costs of implementation which can be passed to customers.
+        Official Terraform AWS modules helps reduce efforts and costs of implementation which can be passed to customers.
 We can save a lot of time by using these open source modules instead of writing comparable code ourselves; all it takes is learning how to use the module interface.
-Official modules are widely used and well- maintained, they are tested and validated for functionality and compatibility, saving development costs and avoiding potential issues down the line.
-All these benefits can be passed to customers<br/>
+Official modules are widely used and well-maintained, they are tested and validated for functionality and compatibility, saving development costs and avoiding potential issues down the line.
+All these benefits can be passed to customers.<br/>
+    - `Community Validation & support` : The official modules have undergone extensive review and testing by the Terraform community benefiting from the collective expertise.
+This community-driven validation helps to identify and address potential issues, ensuring that the modules are reliable, well- documented, and follow programming/software development best practices. <br/>
+    -  `Maintenance and Continuous Improvement`: Official modules are well-maintained and updated by the creators/experts incorporating new features & standards.
+        This ensures that customers gets benefited & stays up-to-date with the latest AWS features, industry standards, best practices and enhancements.<br/>

 ##### Project Setup and Prerequisites
 - AWS account with necessary permissions <br/>